k-rns/workshop_data_reuse/_episodes/06_gridded_data.md

 - "Map spatial datasets "

 keypoints:
-- "There are keypackages necessary to import data from ERDDAP into Python: xarray"
+- "There are key packages necessary to import data from ERDDAP into Python: xarray"
-- "Data can be downloaded locally or be interacted with directly using erddapy"
+- "xarray works similar to Pandas"
-- "You can asses your data package in Python"
+- "xarray has a build in plotter for gridded datasets"
 ---

 # Working with gridded data
 Gridded data works with a different protocol called griddap.
 Instead of using the erddapy library.
-It is easier to import the data in .netcdf using the package xarray and netcdf
+It is easier to import the data in .netcdf using the package xarray and netcdf.

-Setting the constraints is a bit more straightforward
+Setting the constraints with this packageg is a bit more straightforward

 **griddap request URLs must be in the form** https://coastwatch.pfeg.noaa.gov/erddap/griddap/*[datasetID](https://coastwatch.pfeg.noaa.gov/erddap/griddap/documentation.html#datasetID)*.*[fileType](https://coastwatch.pfeg.noaa.gov/erddap/griddap/documentation.html#fileType)*{?*[query](https://coastwatch.pfeg.noaa.gov/erddap/griddap/documentation.html#query)*}

 For example,
 https://coastwatch.pfeg.noaa.gov/erddap/griddap/jplMURSST41.htmlTable?analysed_sst[(2002-06-01T09:00:00Z)][(-89.99):1000:(89.99)][(-179.99):1000:(180.0)]

-Thus, the query is often a data variable name (e.g., analysed_sst), followed by [(*start*):*stride*:(*stop*)] (or a shorter variation of that) for each of the variable's dimensions (for example, [time][latitude][longitude]).
+The query is often a data variable name (e.g., analysed_sst), followed by [(*start*):*stride*:(*stop*)] (or a shorter variation of that) for each of the variable's dimensions (for example, [time][latitude][longitude]).

 [Link]( https://github.com/k-rns/workshop_data_reuse/blob/gh-pages/_episodes/06_gridded_data.ipynb) to static Jupyter Notebook.
 Copy/Paste the code blocks into your own Jupyter Notebook